finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

-The combination of these terms allows a wide variety of eligible collateral types to be represented and structure can be used to identify individual collateral types or a group of collateral assets for inclusion in an eligible collateral schedule.
+The combination of these terms allows a wide variety of eligible collateral types to be represented and structure can be used to identify individual collateral types or a group of collateral assets for inclusion in specifying eligible collateral schedule details.

 Identifying Eligible Collateral using the CDM Data Structure